-Late applications are any application forms (known as Common Application Forms (CAFs)/Preference Forms) received by the local authority after its deadline.
-Late applicants will not receive an offer of a school place by the local authority on offer day but their application will be processed in the next round of allocations (for details of when these are - refer to the local authority's composite prospectus).
+Late applications are any application forms (known as Common Application Forms (CAFs)/Preference Forms) received by the local authority after its deadline of 15 January 2025.
+Late applicants will not receive an offer of a school place by the local authority on offer day (16 April or the next working day) but their application will be processed in the next round of allocations (for details of when these are - refer to the local authority's composite prospectus).